Crejaud/CS-211_Computer-Architecture/README.md

 	In pa4, the premise is to read from two text files, simulate a combinational circuit using a tree-like data structure, and given input produce output.

+	The combinational gates used:
+	- AND gate
+	- OR gate
+	- NOT gate
+	- DECODER (input read as gray code)
+	- MULTIPLEXER (input read as gray code)